olifog/yamos/README.md

 - no support for attachments or binary files like images
 - dynamic client registration doesn't persist - credentials are generated but not stored anywhere, so they won't survive a server restart
-- no rate limiting on auth endpoints (probably fine for personal use)

 ## she hack on my thing til i contribute